Faculty Information on Honors Courses

 Students might approach you at the beginning of the semester and inquire if they are able "to contract your course for honors credit."
 Although you are not required to allow an honors contract for your course, we hope you will consider it.
 Typically, honors contracts allow students to explore an aspect of your course that is especially interesting to them.
 This could include going into greater depth on an existing topic or exploring a topic that wouldn't be covered by the other students.
 Although the honors students should offer ideas for what they would like to do, you should guide the student and identify something that is agreeable to both of you.

 Students are required to complete an Honors Contract Form.
 This form includes details of the contract and is signed by you.
 The student should supply the form and complete any required information.
-This form should be completed, signed, and submitted to the Honors Academy office (by the student) during the first few weeks of the semester.
+This form should be completed, signed, and submitted to the Honors College office (by the student) during the first few weeks of the semester.

 More details about honors contracts from the student perspective (including examples) can be found on the honors contract page.